jadijadi/lpic1book/1047_find_system_files_and_place_files_in_the_correct_location.md

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ````

-As you can see, this is the list of directories seperated with a colon.
+As you can see, this is the list of directories separated with a colon.
 Obviously you can change your path with ```export PATH=$PATH:/usr/new/dir``` or put this in ```.bashrc``` to make it permanent.

 ## which, type and whereis
-The `which` command shows the first occurance of the command given in path:
+The `which` command shows the first appearance of the command given in path:

 ````
 jadi@funlife:~$ which mkfd